 Wikipedia has also been an important source of information mining for me.
 Unlike Google I never actually go to Wikipedia for information.
-It just so happens that almost anytime I make an inquiry on google a Wikipedia link is always at or near the top of the results.
-I do know that Wikipedia is made up of content from users so I always remember to take information I find there with a grain of salt and try to do further research to confirm what I find there (take note of that students of the 21st century who get their info from Wikipedia).
+It just so happens that almost anytime I make an inquiry on Google a Wikipedia link is always at or near the top of the results.
+I do realize that Wikipedia is made up of content from users so I always remember to take information I find there with a grain of salt and try to do further research to confirm what I find there (take note of that students of the 21st century who get their info from Wikipedia).
 As a race we humans tend to believe what we hear or read.
 It's very easy to read something in Wikipedia and automatically take it for fact.
-Unlike back in the days when people actually had to open an encyclopedia (in paper format, not inline) to look up reliable, well-researched information, people really need to stifle their instinct to believe it simply because we read it (and that includes myself as well).
+Unlike back in the days when people actually had to open an encyclopedia (in paper format, not online) to look up reliable, well-researched information, people really need to stifle their instinct to believe it simply because we read it (and that includes myself as well).

 YouTube.
 YouTube is a great place to waste many hours of the day watching all kinds of meaningless "stuff" about various topics.
 It seems like you can find almost anything on YouTube if you look hard enough and I've been amazed to find some very specialized and unexpected things there--like old clips from the Boston-area television stations I grew up watching in the days before cable and VCRs were ubiquitous.

 I had a friend who swore that something on IMDb was incorrect.
 He remembered seeing a TV movie in the early 1980s that IMDb said was aired in 1978.
 This was someone who was very knowledgeable about pop culture.
 He was determined to contact IMDb to correct the information, but died before he was able to do so.
-I looked up TV listings for the date IMDb said the movie aired and it did indeed appear where it should have been.
+I looked up TV listings on microfilm for the date IMDb said the movie aired and it did indeed appear where it should have been.
 Probably about a year later or so I was looking for something else in the listings and stumbled upon an early 1980s repeat of the movie.
 It turned out that my friend was correct about when he saw the movie--he simply didn't realize that it was a repeat and not the premiere of the film.

-I can't say that I've found many instances of misleading or incorrect information in IMDb (or at least not that I was aware of anyway).
+I can't say that I've found many instances of misleading or incorrect information at IMDb (or at least not that I was aware of anyway).
 Still, it would be nice to be able to submit some information to them---to sort of try to repay them just a bit for all the help they've given to me over the past few years.
 I did submit two very small and rather inconsequential bits of information for two IMDb entries, and they were both adopted into their respective pages.
 Despite how small these changes are I'm just a little proud to say that I made a contribution to the site (however small and unimportant they may be in the grand scheme of things).
 All in the name of accuracy I suppose.

-Oliver's Story" (1978), which was the much less famous follow-up to the classic "Love Story" (1970) that starred Ryan O'neil.
-It seems like an odd film for me to have some connection to or reference to, but it just so happened that part of the movie was filmed in my teeny, tiny little hometown of Uxbridge, Massachusetts!
+Oliver's Story" (1978), which was the much less famous follow-up to the classic "Love Story" (1970) that starred Ryan O'neal.
+It seems like an odd film for me to have some connection to or reference to, but it just so happens that part of the movie was filmed in my teeny, tiny little hometown of Uxbridge, Massachusetts!
 As a matter of fact, one of my sisters was even an extra in it.
 I saw the movie quite a few years back on a VHS tape borrowed from the library I worked at.
-That ancient and not-so-in-demand tape went out of circulation a while back and now the movie it somewhat hard to find.
-Well, I decided one day to read about my hometown's little contribution to celluloid history at IMDb one day and was disappointed to not see it listed among the filming locations (which included Cambridge, MA and Hong Kong, China).
-I decided to submit the fact that Uxbridge was also a filming location, but didn't really have and corroborating evidence to offer.
+That ancient and not-so-in-demand tape went out of circulation a while back and now the movie is somewhat hard to find.
+Well, I decided one day to read about my hometown's little contribution to celluloid history at IMDb and was disappointed to not see it listed among the filming locations (which included Cambridge, MA and Hong Kong, China).
+I decided to submit the fact that Uxbridge was also a filming location, but didn't really have any corroborating evidence to offer.
 I never heard back from IMDb, but when you check out the page for "Oliver's Story" now you will see that Uxbridge, MA is included as a filming location!